 Dear Graduate Students,

-Welcome back!
-I hope everyone has had a good winter break and an opportunity to relax, recover, reflect – and also get some work done.
-As you return to campus, I write to touch base and to remind you of a few details about the department’s facilities at 451 College and in Bingham Hall (Old Campus, Phelps Gate), where our Comparative Literature Library is located.
+I hope everyone has finally settled into courses and recovered from shopping period.
+As we turn to our work in earnest, I write to touch base and to remind you of a few details about the department’s facilities at 451 College and in Bingham Hall (Old Campus, Phelps Gate), where our Comparative Literature Library is located.

 The fourth floor lounge is also available and has a fridge and coffee machine.
 Please provide your own coffee cup.
 We share a water cooler in room 101 with Religious Studies; feel free to get cold/hot water from there.

 Stacey’s office, room 202, is open Monday through Friday, 9-5; your mailboxes are there, and there’s a bulletin board inside (Comparative Literature-specific information) and outside the room (general notices of interest).
-Please consult Stacey with questions about your academic program, also, I will be posting my office hours on Classes V2—you can sign up for an appointment there.
+Please consult Stacey with questions about your academic program, also, my office hours are posted you can sign up for an appointment here.

 The Graduate Student Liaison committee, made up of faculty and graduate students, meets roughly four times a year to discuss issues of concern to students.
-It will meet twice this spring: we will post the schedule of meetings by mid-February.
-All students are welcome to attend and I urge you to participate.
+We will hold our first meeting on 29 September at 4:00pm in the Lounge in 451 College St: all students are welcome to attend and I urge you to participate.
+We are also looking for two volunteers to help Mary Jane with setting up receptions/talks—if you are able to volunteer to coordinate this, please let me know.

-Please also be alert to other departmental events: the Open Forum series will begin in February with a talk by Katie Trumpener and its new organizers, Ariel Pridan and Jackie Rice, will soon be contacting you to solicit papers.
+Please also be alert to other departmental events: the Open Forum series will begin in September and its new organizers will soon be contacting you to solicit papers.
 This is a wonderful way to present preliminary work-in-progress and get feedback in an informal but rigorous setting, and I encourage you to take the opportunity.
-Similarly, the annual graduate student conference will take place in April, and participation will benefit both you and your peers.
+Similarly, the annual graduate student conference will take place in February, and participation will benefit both you and your peers.
 The schedule for department lectures (including the Baldwin-Dahl) will be posted in the weeks to come and we hope to see many of you at these events.
+We also be introducing regular faculty-graduate student lunches on Tuesdays at 12:30, so please hold that time and stay tuned for an email from Martin.
+As I had informed you a few weeks ago, we will be holding a preliminary workshop regarding Title IX issues and procedures as part of our initiative to improve mentoring and department climate.
+We strongly urge you to attend!
+The workshop will take place on 25 September from 4-6pm, location TBD.
+Please mark your calendars.

 A final note about your academic records and paperwork.
-Please plan to touch base with me in the first few weeks of the semester and please see Stacey Hampton to update your records.
+Please plan to see Stacey Hampton during the first two weeks of the term and update your records.
+You must fill in the program worksheet and file it with Stacey by 30 September.
 Not doing so may result in delays and problems with your advancement in the program and it’s a good idea to avoid last minute problems and crises.
-If you have any questions about your standing, your progress or your future plans, please do not hesitate to meet with me.
+If you have any questions about your standing, your progress or your future plans, please do not hesitate to meet with me in these early weeks.

 I look forward to seeing you in the coming weeks and wish you the best for a productive and energizing semester!